WAGHULE2001/light-dark/README.md

-light dark toggle button is below on the footer section
+light dark toggle button is below on the footer section with social media icons